dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/guide.md

 # User Guide on iOS

-The Dynamsoft Camera Enhancer iOS SDK enables you to easily control cameras from your iOS applications to stream live video and acquire realtime frames.
+The Dynamsoft Camera Enhancer iOS SDK enables you to easily control cameras from your iOS applications to stream live video and acquire real-time frames.

 > **Example Usage**
 >